Narsail/presentations/DeepWork/DeepWork.md

 ## Spaced Repetition and Coding Katas

-* In Germany we have this saying - Übung macht den Meister - skill comes with practice -
+* In Germany we have this saying - Ãœbung macht den Meister - skill comes with practice -
 * to move new learnings from your short into your long term it is necessary to repeat your learnings.
 * This comes with two important findings:
 	* do not solve the same problem over and over again with the same solution - either become creative in your solutions or switch to different kind of challenges in the same area - even increase the difficulty practicing the same solution over the same problem again and again leads to overlearning - a lot of people here should know the term overfitting from endless machine learning blogs and talks.
 This is kinda the same - you will be comfortable in solving that specific problem with that specific solution but it will be hard for you to transfer the concepts to other challenges